m4rw3r/InjectStack/SPEC.rst

 Introduction
 ============

-The basic principle of the framework is a chain of layers — so called middleware — which perform specific actions and then passes the request on to the next layer, ultimately reaching a controller's action method.
+The basic principle of the framework is a stack of layers — so called middleware — which perform specific actions and then passes the request on to the next layer, ultimately reaching a controller's action method.
 The action method might pass this on to another stack which leads to another